-- There is widespread agreement these transportation problems exist today: congestion and reliability, transportation safety, earthquake vulnerability, impaired freight movement, inadequate bike / pedestrian (active transportation) connections, and limited public transit. - While the six transportation problems previously identified remain valid, some existing conditions have changed that should be taken into consideration. - Congestion and seismic resiliency were frequently cited as top concerns by agencies, organizations, advisory groups, and the community.
+- While the six transportation problems previously identified remain valid, some existing conditions have changed that should be taken into consideration. - Congestion, seismic resiliency, and safety were frequently cited as top concerns by agencies, organizations, advisory groups, and the community. - There is widespread agreement these transportation problems exist today: congestion and reliability, transportation safety, earthquake vulnerability, impaired freight movement, inadequate bike, pedestrian, rolling and other forms of active transportation connections, and limited public transit.